mjordan/iipqa/README.md

 * PHP 5.5.0 or higher.
 * [Composer](https://getcomposer.org)
-* iipqa uses `wge` to retrieve some schema files from the Library of Congress.
-If you are on a system that does not have `wget` installed and in your PATH (e.g., most Windows systems), you will need to manually download the following two files into iipaq's `src/utils` directory if you want to use iipqa to validate MODS XML files:
+* iipqa uses `wget` to retrieve some schema files from the Library of Congress on installation.
+If you are on a system that does not have `wget` installed and in your PATH (e.g., most Windows systems), you will see an error starting with `'wget' is not recognized as an internal or external command, operable program or batch file.` All you need to do is manually download the following two files into iipaq's `src/utils` directory if you want to use iipqa to validate MODS XML files:
   * http://www.loc.gov/standards/xlink/xlink.xsd
   * http://www.loc.gov/mods/xml.xsd